-What Are False Positives and False Negatives?
+What Is A False Positive?
+How to Identify False Positives and False Negatives

 What Is a False Positive?

 A false positive is an issue that doesn’t actually exist in the code.
 It doesn’t need to be fixed.
 This happens when no rule violation exists, but a diagnostic is generated.

 Meanwhile, a true positive is an issue that needs to be fixed.
 It violates a rule and is, in fact, a real problem.

 But sifting the true positives from the false ones can be tricky.
 And false negatives can be even trickier.Back to top

 A false negative is an issue that goes undetected.
 This happens when a rule violation exists, but no diagnostic is created.